Poptastic Confessions

 Band Aid II

-What I like about this was that the women had more of a prominent role is singing the verses.
+What I like about this was that the women had more of prominent roles in singing the verses.
 Also, the structure of the song was changed a bit to bring in the chorus after the first verse.
 Watch the video for this version here: "Do They Know It's Christmas?
 (1989)"

 The single cover for the 2004 version.